krl/collection/README.md

 ## 0.1 Rube Goldberg release

-This library implements persistent datastructures for Rust, with efficient, with the complexity of the union operation can be sublinear in practical cases.
+This library implements persistent datastructures for Rust, where the complexity of the union operation can be sublinear in practical cases.

 ## Deterministically balanced search trees
 This is achieved by using deterministically balanced trees, where the